 Independence Day

 Unless otherwise provided in this policy, all CSCE employees* will receive time off with pay at their normal base rate for each observed holiday.
 Employees on a leave of absence are not eligible for holiday benefits that occur while on leave.
 Temporary employees are not eligible to receive holiday pay, unless otherwise provided for by specific agreement in writing.

+Holidays that fall on a Saturday will be observed the preceding Friday.
+Holidays that fall on a Sunday will be observed the following Monday.

 Recognized religious holidays may be taken off by an employee whose religion requires observance of the particular day.
-Employees must request the day off with two weeks advance written notice to the Principal.
+Employees must request the day off with two weeks advance written notice to their Supervisor.
 The employee may use paid vacation, if the employee has unused paid time off available, otherwise the holiday will be unpaid.
 All steps will be taken to reasonably accommodate a religious holiday (or practice) absent an undue hardship.

 To qualify for holiday pay, employees must work the last scheduled day before and the first scheduled day after the holiday unless the employee is absent: